Skip to main content

 ssh-add ~/.ssh/id_ed25519

-Add SSH Key to GitHub
+Add Key to GitHub

 Copy your public key: